Demand Is Said To Be Inelastic When

 While some products inherently have inelastic demand, certain factors can shift the elasticity of demand over time:

 • Availability of Substitutes: The development of new substitutes can make demand more elastic.
-For example, the rise of electric vehicles is making the demand for gasoline more elastic.
+Here's one way to look at it: the rise of electric vehicles is making the demand for gasoline more elastic.

 • Technological Changes: Innovations can change the way we consume goods and services, affecting demand elasticity.
-For instance, the advent of streaming services has made the demand for physical media (DVDs, Blu-rays) more elastic.
+To give you an idea, the advent of streaming services has made the demand for physical media (DVDs, Blu-rays) more elastic.

 • Government Policies: Regulations and subsidies can influence demand elasticity.
-For example, government subsidies for electric vehicles can make the demand for gasoline more elastic.
+To give you an idea, government subsidies for electric vehicles can make the demand for gasoline more elastic.

 • Changes in Consumer Preferences: Shifts in consumer tastes and preferences can affect demand elasticity.
-For instance, growing health awareness has made the demand for sugary drinks more elastic.
+Here's a good example: growing health awareness has made the demand for sugary drinks more elastic.

 Elasticity and Revenue: A Closer Look